 Living in China for a semester abroad, means you get to see the hidden gems tourists don't see.
-Obviously, places like the Great Wall, Beijing and Shanghai should be on your list, but all of our ILP volunteers know it’s worth heading down to see Southern China, too.
+Obviously, places like the Great Wall, Beijing and Shanghai should be on your list, but all of our ILP volunteers know it’s worth heading to areas like this one too.

 Get a better picture of what life would be like as an ILP volunteer there

 Okay, now that you are planning a trip to Zhangjiajie (great choice, by the way), it’ll be easy to take a little side trip to the city of Fenghuang in the Hunan province.
 It can get pretty crowded (especially on Chinese holidays)…but that doesn’t mean it’s not worth seeing!
 Here’s what you need to know before you visit.

 - How To Get Here